Manavkools/newtabblytts/GITHUB_DEPLOYMENT.md

 ### GitHub Actions Build Fails

 - Check Actions tab for error logs
-- Verify Docker Hub secrets are set correctly
+- Verify Dockerfile syntax is correct
-- Ensure Dockerfile syntax is correct
+- Ensure all dependencies are in requirements.txt

 ### RunPod Build Fails